infinispan/infinispan-quarkus/README.md

 # How to build

-1. If you are using a non tagged version (e.g. main), ensure you have built the same version of Infinispan so that it is available in your maven repository.
+1. If you are using a non tagged version (e.g. main
+   ), ensure you have built
+the same version of Infinispan so that it is available in your maven repository.
-2. Download and extract the Java 11 version of GraalVM (>= 20.3) from
+2. Download and extract the Java 11 version of GraalVM (>= 21.2) from
 https://github.com/graalvm/graalvm-ce-builds/releases
 for your distribution.
 3. Install `native-image` in the `bin` directory of the extracted graal